Wondering how you can report your taxes in the wake of the FTX.US bankruptcy?

 In this guide, we’ll break down everything you need to know about your FTX.US taxes.
-We’ll explain how common FTX.US transactions are taxed (and share a simple method to report all of your cryptocurrency taxes in minutes).
+We’ll break down how crypto transactions are taxed and whether you can write off your FTX.US losses on your tax return.

 Cryptocurrency is considered property by the IRS.
 As a result, it’s subject to capital gains and ordinary income tax.

 For more information, check out our ultimate guide to cryptocurrency taxes.

 Yes.
 FTX.US issues Form 1099-MISC in the event that a customer earns more than $600 of ordinary income on the platform.